 At its most basic, a student ID card identifies the student and holds important information like a student ID number.
 There are more sophisticated applications for a student ID card including access to residence halls, quick equipment check-out, admittance to student activities, computer lab access, food service, or even coupon cards students redeem at local merchants.
 As a debit card, a student ID card transforms into a bank card that can used at vending machines, laundry facilities, the cafeteria, or linked to ATMs for cash withdrawal.

-CUTTING TIME AND COST IN THE PATIENT IDENTIFICATION PROCESSAccording to an American Hospital Association study, U.S. hospitals shoulder annual expenses of over $690 billion.
-This may be a staggering number, but consider these hospitals serve over 290 million people nationwide on a daily basis with trained staff, expensive equipment and costly treatments.
-And hospitals aren’t the only ones incurring costs.
+According to an American Hospital Association study, U.S. hospitals shoulder annual expenses of over $690 billion.
+This may be a staggering number, but consider these hospitals serve over 290 million people nationwide daily with trained staff, expensive equipment, and costly treatments.
+However, hospitals aren’t the only ones incurring costs.
 Hospital charges represent about a third of our total healthcare spending - $718 billion altogether, according to a Forbes study.

 The use of an ID card system extends beyond traditional identification and access capabilities.
 The California HealthCare Foundation reports adoption of patient kiosks is on the rise.
 Hospitals are implementing these self-service stations to expedite outpatient and emergency room check-in.
 However, the practical applications include very routine tasks such as insurance verification or patient education.
 The capabilities of a patient kiosk depend on budget, but also technologies a hospital or medical center is willing to put into practice.